kyr0/kyr0/README.md

 - 🔬 I’m into: LLMs, GPTs, vector databases, ensemble AI based time-series forecasting, N-HiTS and RLHF
 - 🌟 My top recently completed apps/websites:
   - [bootsector.games](https://bootsector.games) - learning and experimenting with NASM x86 assembly and bootsector game development in-browser; implemented the `INT3` step-debugging instruction in the Rust-based v86 emulator; using `broti-unicode` and
-  - [milkymilky.rocks](https://milkymilky.rocks) - the good old Winamp/Geiss music visualisation app - for Mac, Windows, Linux, using WebGL and shaders, based on Electron
 - 📚 My top completed JavaScript/TypeScript libraries/frameworks/developer tools:
   - [@jsheaven/easybuild](https://github.com/jsheaven/easybuild) - `esbuild` based, super-fast and easy IIFE, ESM and CJS bundler for JS and TS; primarily for libraries, API- and CLI projects
   - [@jsheaven/create-from-git](https://github.com/jsheaven/create-from-git) - scaffolds a new project using `git checkout` and smart, in-file string replacements.
 Comes with an API and CLI: `npx create-from-git`.
 Runs on Mac, Windows and Linux.